-    Cyrus, the emperor of the great Medo-Persian Empire conquered the Babylonian Empire.
-He appointed a man named Darius as the new King of Babylon.
+Cyrus, the king of the great Medo-Persian Empire conquered the Babylonian Empire.
+He appointed a man named Darius as the new ruler over the city of Babylon.

 King Darius wanted to appoint the best men to be his new government leaders.
 He noticed a Jewish man named Daniel.
 Daniel was a very hard worker.
 He was trustworthy and he never cheated anyone.
 Daniel always acted responsibly.
 King Darius appointed Daniel as a special helper to the king.